radiofrance/dib/README.md

 - **Dependency Resolution:** Supports dependencies between images.
 Builds will be queued until all parent images are built, ensuring a smooth and efficient build process.
 - **Test Suites:** Run test suites on images and ensure the tests pass before promoting images to production.
 - **Build Backends:** Multiple build backends supported, including Docker/BuildKit and Kaniko.
 Choose the backend that best suits your needs.
-- **Execution Environments:** DIB supports multiple executors, allowing you to build images using different environments such as Shell, Docker, or Kubernetes.
+- **Execution Environments:** dib supports multiple executors, allowing you to build images using different environments such as Shell, Docker, or Kubernetes.

 ## Documentation

-To get started with DIB, please read the [documentation](https://radiofrance.github.io/dib).
+To get started with dib, please read the [documentation](https://radiofrance.github.io/dib).

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to DIB, please review our [contribution guidelines](https://github.com/radiofrance/dib/blob/main/CONTRIBUTING.md) for more information.
+If you'd like to contribute to dib, please review our [contribution guidelines](https://github.com/radiofrance/dib/blob/main/CONTRIBUTING.md) for more information.

 ## License

-DIB is licensed under the [CeCILL V2.1 License](https://cecill.info/licences/Licence_CeCILL_V2.1-en.txt)
+dib is licensed under the [CeCILL V2.1 License](https://cecill.info/licences/Licence_CeCILL_V2.1-en.txt)

 ## Support